dm4ml/motion/docs/index.md

 Motion is built for developers who know how to code in Python and want to be able to control operations in their ML applications.
 For low-code and domain-specific development patterns (e.g., enhancing videos), you may want to check out other tools.

-Finally, Motion is a framework, not necessarily just a library, and thus supports the usage of any Python libraries or ML models for individual operations in an ML pipeline.
+Finally, Motion is a framework, not necessarily just a library, and thus supports the usage of _any_ Python library or ML model for individual operations in an ML pipeline.

 ## Where did Motion come from?